gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/using-a-gatsby-theme.md

 ## Installing a Theme

-Like any Gatsby plugin, Gatsby themes are Node.js packages, so you can install them like other published packages in Node using npm or [yarn, including local workspaces](#using-yarn-workspaces).
+Like any Gatsby plugin, Gatsby themes are Node.js packages, so you can install them like other published packages in Node using npm or [pnpm, including local workspaces](#using-pnpm-workspaces).

 For example, `gatsby-theme-blog` is the official Gatsby theme for creating a blog.